 Read all about it!

-History has moved rapidly since then, and new chapters are necessary, but until we can get those written, we have reproduced this copy for posterity and in memory of Johns’ work.
+History has moved rapidly since 1993, and new chapters are necessary, but until we can get those written, we have reproduced this copy for posterity and in memory of Johns’ work.

 The potted history

-Bathams have become a family born to brew.
-No fewer than five generations have been involved in creating a legendary beer of the Black Country.
+Bathams have become a family born to brew, with the sixth generation now involved in creating and serving a legendary beer of the Black Country.

-Batham’s Bitter, now regarded by some as one of the finest in the country, would never have been if it was not for the pernickety tastebuds of pub regulars in a quiet Worcestershire village, and the brewing skills of Mr D.B.A (Arthur) Batham.
+Bathams Bitter, regarded by some as one of the finest in the country, would never have been if it was not for the pernickety tastebuds of pub regulars in a quiet Worcestershire village, and the brewing skills of Mr D.B.A (Arthur) Batham.

-The Bitter (OG 1043) alongside the mild (OG 1036) has gained respect among drinkers far and wide who have visited any of the Bathams nine pubs over the past thirty years.
+The Bitter (OG 1043) alongside the mild (OG 1036) has gained respect among drinkers far and wide who have visited any of the Bathams 11 pubs over the past thirty years.

 The company has continued to expand from that day in 1882 when Daniel Batham senior became the landlord of the White Horse in Cradley Heath.
-We think he would be proud to know that 135 years later in 2012 that Batham’s would be operating 11 pubs throughout the Black Country and beyond!
+We think he would be proud to know that 137 years later in 2019 that Batham’s would be operating 11 pubs and supplying many more throughout the Black Country and beyond!

 Each of the Bathams pubs is steeped in character and history but none are more so than the famous “Bull and Bladder” – the brewery tap and formerly known as The Vine Inn, Delph Road, Brierley Hill which provides a colourful frontage to the brewery behind.